 For a detailed explanation of the astronomical causes of the Seasons,click here

 "The Masque of the Four Seasons"

 Allegory of the Four Seasons

-Celebrating the Autumnal Season's Harvest Moon The first full moon after the Autumnal Equinox (9/27/15)
+Celebrating the Autumnal Season's Harvest Moon The full moon closest to the Autumnal Equinox (9/20/21)

 Harvest Moon Etching (Palmer)

 The Harvest Moon is the first Full Moon around the time of the Autumnal Equinox.
 The term “Harvest Moon” (sometimes called the “Corn Moon,” or the “Hunter’s Moon”) is used to describe the full moon that occurs closest to the Autumnal Equinox.
 (Before modern calendars, naming full moons was a way for ancient people to keep track of time.)
 The Harvest Moon is given this name because of the intense radiant light that spreads over the land allowing for the reaping of the remaining harvest after dusk into the night for several days.
 The Farmers’ Almanac notes that the annual celestial sight was dubbed the “Harvest Moon” because, before the invention of electricity, its bright moonlight allowed farmers in the Northern Hemisphere to harvest their late summer crops after Sunset for several hours more into the night.